yiisoft/yii2/docs/guide/active-record.md

 =============

 Active Record implements the [Active Record design pattern](http://en.wikipedia.org/wiki/Active_record).
-The premise behind Active Record is that an individual [[ActiveRecord]] object is associated with a specific row in a database table.
+The premise behind Active Record is that an individual [[yii\db\ActiveRecord]] object is associated with a specific row in a database table.
 The object's attributes are mapped to the columns of the corresponding table.
 Referencing an Active Record attribute is equivalent to accessing the corresponding table column for that record.

 As an example, say that the `Customer` ActiveRecord class is associated with the `tbl_customer` table.
 This would mean that the class's `name` attribute is automatically mapped to the `name` column in `tbl_customer`.
 Thanks to Active Record, assuming the variable `$customer` is an object of type `Customer`, to get the value of the `name` column for the table row, you can use the expression `$customer->name`.
 In this example, Active Record is providing an object-oriented interface for accessing data stored in the database.
 But Active Record provides much more functionality than this.

 With Active Record, instead of writing raw SQL statements to perform database queries, you can call intuitive methods to achieve the same goals.
-For example, calling [[ActiveRecord::save()|save()]] would perform an INSERT or UPDATE query, creating or updating a row in the associated table of the ActiveRecord class:
+For example, calling [[yii\db\ActiveRecord::save()|save()]] would perform an INSERT or UPDATE query, creating or updating a row in the associated table of the ActiveRecord class:

 ```php
 $customer = new Customer();